 - Someone who is emotionally healthy will attract to them the people and experiences that reinforce that emotional health.

 - Someone who is not in a healthy place emotionally and mentally (literally at our lowest and most confused) will only attract others that are also unhealthy emotionally and mentally.

 The person who will willingly enter into an affair with someone who is married is likely just as lost and confused as the person who is having the affair.

 And this will feel like home because it fills the gap.

 You’ll understand one another deeply because you’re both hurting deeply.

 It will feel like two puzzle pieces that fit together so effortlessly.

 But what we have likely found is essentially the same version of ourselves.

-At her lowest, the version of self that is most confused and most hopeless.
+The version of self that is at her lowest, most confused and most hopeless.

 The version of self that is running, distracting, doing anything she can to avoid looking at her marriage and making difficult decisions.